 18 March 2012 - 4:00High Performance Python 1 from PyCon 2012 (slides, video, src)

-UPDATE I’m thinking of writing an updated guide (possibly as a self-published book), if you’re interested in hearing about it please join the High Performance Python Mailing List (I’ve only got a list right now).
+UPDATE I’m thinking of writing an updated guide (update High Performance Python published by O’Reilly now!), if you’re interested in hearing about it please join the High Performance Python Mailing List (I’ve only got a list right now).
 I’ll make an announce once I know more.

 - Profiling with cProfile and line_profiler

 - Cython for C-level speed

 - ShedSkin for ‘quick wins’ on the right problems